National Assembly (Azerbaijan)

 The National Assembly (Milli Məclis), also transliterated as Milli Mejlis, is the legislative branch of government in Azerbaijan.
-The unicameral National Assembly has 125 deputies: previously 100 members were elected for five-year terms in single-seat constituencies and 25 were members elected by proportional representation; as of the latest election, however, all 125 deputies are returned from single-member constituencies.
+The unicameral National Assembly has 125 deputies: previously 100 members were elected for five-year terms in single-seat constituencies and 25 members were elected by proportional representation; as of the latest election, however, all 125 deputies are returned from single-member constituencies.

-Power in Azerbaijan is heavily concentrated in Ilham Aliyev, the President of Azerbaijan.
-Parliamentary elections in Azerbaijan are not free and fair.
+The Assembly nominally has powers under the Azerbaijan Constitution, but in practice power is heavily concentrated in Ilham Aliyev, the President of Azerbaijan.
+Parliamentary elections in Azerbaijan are widely regarded as not being free and fair.